dougeby/IntuneDocs/InTuneDocs/PlanDesign/how-your-ios-users-get-their-apps.md

 Use this information to understand how and where your end users get the apps that you distribute through Microsoft Intune.

-The following terms are used in the tables that describe how users get their apps for each platform.

 **Required apps** - Apps that are required by the administrator and that are installed on the device with minimal user involvement, depending on the platform.

 **Required apps** - Apps that are provided in the Company Portal app list and that a user may optionally choose to install.